js-soft/ts-native-access/packages/electron/docs/classes/ConfigurationRemoveEvent.md

 # Class: ConfigurationRemoveEvent

-Event fired when the [configuration module](./INativeConfigAccess.md) removes a configuration element
+Event fired when the [INativeConfigAccess](../interfaces/INativeConfigAccess.md) removes a configuration element

 ## Hierarchy